soobnoid/termanul/manulscript.md

 ## infix commands

-you may define infix/ternary commands which are executed if they are the second token of the line, with the preceding token becoming a special `left` argument.
-All args after that are treated normally.
+you may define infix/ternary commands which are executed if they are the second token of the line, with the preceding token becoming a special `left` and everything after being the `rest`.
+While these args aren't type checked, since infix commands are more so meant to act like tradditional operators, though there is nothing stopping you from lexing `left` and `rest`

 ## examples